SNEWS2/sntools/README.md

 ## Output
 A text file in the NUANCE format (used by the `/mygen/vecfile` options in WCSim) or the RATPAC format.

+## Support and Contributing
+To report problems or ask for help, [open an issue on GitHub](https://github.com/JostMigenda/sntools/issues) or email the [lead developer](https://github.com/JostMigenda/).

+Contributions to sntools are welcome!
+See instructions in the [full documentation](https://github.com/JostMigenda/sntools/releases) for help on common ways to extend sntools (e. g. by adding a new detector, input format or interaction channel) and please submit a pull request with your contributions!

+Please note that this project is released with a Contributor Code of Conduct (see `CODE_OF_CONDUCT.md`).
+By participating in this project you agree to abide by its terms.